-After exiting he travelled extensively abroad and returned to South Africa to establish KWP Attorneys, building it to a three-partner, twenty-staff practice in the mid-2000s before immigrating to Ireland as a dual South African/Irish national to set up an offshore leveraged property fund.
+After exiting in 2002, he traveled extensively abroad and returned to South Africa to establish KWP Attorneys, building it to a multi-partner practice by the late-2000s, before relocating to to Ireland (a dual SA/Irish national), to open a remote offshore office focusing on offshoring and IP externalisation.

-Having tried and tested virtually every model as well as local and global legal practice management technology, the Linklawyer Model was developed to be unique, scalable, robust and sustainable.
+After trying and testing virtually every model as well as local and global legal practice management technology, Linklawyer was developed to be mutually beneficial, scalable and sustainable.